onyx-and-iris/VMR.ahk/VMR-Class/macrobutton-object.md

 ```

 ## `getStatus(nuLogicalButton, bitMode)`
-Retrieve the status of a macro button.
+Retrieve the status of a macro button

 ```lua
     buttonStatus:= voicemeeter.macroButton.getStatus(1,3)